 Candidates who choose to have a ballot designation must complete the Ballot Designation Worksheet.
 The Ballot Designation Worksheet is a form that a candidate uses to propose and justify the use of their chosen ballot designation.
-The Ballot Designation Worksheet and the Declaration of Candidacy must be filed by 5 p.m. on June 2, 2023 and cannot be changed by the candidate after that date.
+The Ballot Designation Worksheet must be filed by 5 p.m. on May 30, 2025, and cannot be changed by the candidate after that date.

-- Prior to selecting a ballot designation, candidates should review the ballot designation rules and regulations (see section 2 below). - Registrar of Voters staff will work closely with candidates during the filing period to review their proposed ballot designation (s) as well as supporting documentation to ensure compliance with the ballot designation laws and regulations.
+- Prior to selecting a ballot designation, candidates should review the ballot designation rules and regulations (see section 2). - For federal and state offices, the Secretary of State will review the completed Ballot Designation Worksheet and decide if the candidate's proposed ballot designation is acceptable for printing on the ballot. - For city offices, the City Clerk will review the completed Ballot Designation Worksheet and decide if the candidate's proposed ballot designation is acceptable for printing on the ballot. - For County, school district, and special district offices, the Registrar of Voters staff will work closely with candidates during the filing period to review their proposed ballot designation(s) as well as supporting documentation to ensure compliance with the ballot designation laws and regulations.